pytask-dev/pytask/docs/source/tutorials/set_up_a_project.md

 # Set up a project

-Assuming you want to use pytask for a more extensive project, you want to organize the project as a Python package.
+To use pytask for larger projects, organize the project as a Python package.
 This tutorial explains the minimal setup.

 If you want to use pytask with a collection of scripts, you can skip this lesson and move to the next section of the tutorials.